 - A curriculum vitae (CV) or resume;

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the politics program and your objectives in undertaking this program.
 Applicants to the doctoral program should also indicate how their research interests would complement those of the faculty.
 Applicants to the master's program should discuss their academic and professional career plans and how the Graduate School could help them attain their goals.

 - Critical writing sample not exceeding 35 pages; the 35-page maximum may consist of a single critical essay or two shorter essays of approximately equal length.

 - Graduate Record Exam (GRE) general test is required.
-Our ETS institution code is 3092 (please note: this institution code only applies to GRE scores).
+Our GRE institution code is 3092 (please note: this institution code only applies to GRE scores).